pranav656/SystemDesignNotes/WebAppNotes.md

 stateless architecture.
 A stateful architecture remembers the client requests from one call to the next.
 A stateless archiecture is one where the webservers don't remember client states.

+Message queues support asynchronous communication, where a producer publishes messages to a message queue.
+The consumer service picks up the data from the message queues when it is available.

+Database scaling: You could increase the memory of the database but also scale it horizontally by using database sharding (i.e. splitting the data into multiple DBs).
+The data must be distributed evenly into all databases and the hash must be chosen as such.